 Summer in Amsterdam (June–August)

-Summer is Amsterdam’s peak tourist season, and for good reason — the weather is at its warmest, daylight stretches past 10pm, and the city’s cultural calendar overflows with outdoor festivals, concerts, and events.
+Summer is the peak tourist season — see our dedicated Amsterdam in summer guide for the full festival diary — and for good reason — the weather is at its warmest, daylight stretches past 10pm, and the city’s cultural calendar overflows with outdoor festivals, concerts, and events.
 The flip side is higher prices, bigger crowds at major attractions, and the need to book museum tickets and accommodation well in advance.
 But if you love long, warm evenings exploring canal-side terraces and catching outdoor performances, summer is unbeatable.

 June: Long Days and Festival Season